aidswidjaja/study/index.md

 ### How can I download this offline?

-Print >> Save to PDF, or if you're more technically inclined see [Offline Copies](offline.html).
+`Print >> Save to PDF`, or if you're more technically inclined see [Offline Copies](offline.html).
 There's a lot of content available for download as a PDF immediately or on a Google Doc, so check the Extra Resources page on each corresponding subject.

 ### How do I know if Adrian's Study Club goes down?